Viennetta: Worldwide distribution

-Viennetta was also sold in Indonesia from the mid-1990s until the mid-2000s, and re-introduced in April 2020, after a petition signed by almost 75,000 people demanded its comeback to the Indonesian market.
+Viennetta was also sold in Indonesia from mid-1990s until the mid-2000s, and re-introduced in April 2020, after a petition signed by almost 75,000 people demanded its comeback to the Indonesian market.
 In Thailand, it was originally available in the 1990s, and reintroduced again in November 2020.
-Viennetta was previously known as Comtessa in Spain, due to a legal problem, but became Viennetta in the 1990s.
-In 2021, Viennetta was introduced in the Philippines under the Selecta brand.
+Viennetta was previously known as Comtessa in Spain but, due to a legal problem, became Viennetta in the 1990s.

+Viennetta was sold in Mexico until the early 2000s, and was reintroduced by Holanda in 2018 following a petition on change.org several years prior.

+Viennetta has been sold in Japan since September 1983 under the Morinaga brand.
+In 2025, Morinaga announced that it will stop selling Vienetta on 31 March 2025 due to the termination of license.